 Patch panel identification number.

 Patch panel port identification number.

-Provide UPS consumption power chart and product specifications.

 Indicate quantities of patch panels and port counts.

 Indicate patch cords count.

+Provide UPS consumption power chart and product specifications.

-Provide wiring diagrams.
-Each diagram shall have a descriptive title and all sub-parts of each drawing shall be labeled.
+Provide wiring diagrams: Each diagram shall have a descriptive title and all sub-parts of each drawing shall be labeled.
 All drawings shall have the name and locations of the project as well as System Installation Company's name in the title block.

 Provide details and descriptions of any other aspect of the system, which would differ from the contract documents due to field conditions or equipment furnished.